PROHIBITED SUBSTANCES AND MEDICATION RULES

 • Hydrocortisone – 1 microgram hydrocortisone per millilitre in urine

 • Methoxytyramine – 4 micrograms free and conjugated 3-methoxytyramine per millilitre in urine

-• Salicylic acid – 750 micrograms salicylic acid per millilitre in urine or 6.5 microgrammes per millilitre in plasma
+• Salicylic acid – 750 micrograms salicylic acid per millilitre in urine or 6.5 micrograms per millilitre in plasma

-• Testosterone – 0.02 microgram free and conjugated Testosterone per millilitre in urine from geldings, or 0.055 microgram free and conjugated Testosterone per millilitre in urine from fillies and mares (unless in foal)
+• Testosterone – 0.02 microgram free and conjugated testosterone per millilitre in urine from geldings, or 100 picograms free testosterone per millilitre in plasma from geldings, fillies and mares (unless in foal), or 0.055 microgram free and conjugated testosterone per millilitre in urine from fillies and mares (unless in foal)

-The Asian Racing Federation has approved the following Asian Screening Limits for controlling Firocoxib (anti-inflammatory drug), Ketoprofen (anti-inflammatory drug) and Dantrolene (muscle relaxant) in plasma:
+The JCSA also accepts the following Asian Screening Limits for controlling Firocoxib, Ketoprofen and Dantrolene in plasma:

 * Firocoxib: 2ng/mL in plasma.

 * Dantrolene: 0.1 ng/mL of 5-hydroxydantrolene in plasma.